Obtuse Angle

 What is an Obtuse Angle?

-The definition of an obtuse angle in geometry states that 'an angle whose measure is greater than 90° and less than 180° is called an obtuse angle'.
+Obtuse angle means an angle whose measure is greater than 90° and less than 180°.
 In other words, an obtuse angle is an angle between a right angle and a straight angle.
 Look at some of the examples of obtuse angles given below.

 Obtuse Angle Degree

 In the above section, we read that an angle that measures less than 180 degrees and more than 90 degrees angle is called an obtuse angle.
-The examples of obtuse angle degrees are 165°, 135°, 110°, 179°, 91°, etc. Hence, the obtuse angle degree lies within the ranges from 90° to 180°.
+A few examples of obtuse angle degrees are 165°, 135°, 110°, 179°, 91°, etc. Hence, the obtuse angle degree lies within the range of 90° to 180°.

 Obtuse Angles in Real Life